mongodb/mongo-c-driver/src/libmongoc/doc/mongoc_client_pool_min_size.rst

                                uint32_t min_pool_size)
      BSON_GNUC_DEPRECATED;

 This function sets the *maximum* number of idle clients to be kept in the pool.
 Any idle clients in excess of the maximum are destroyed.
-This function is deprecated because its behavior does not match what developers expect from a "minimum pool size", and its actual behavior is likely to hurt performance.

-Applications should not call this function, they should instead accept the default behavior, which is to keep all idle clients that are pushed into the pool.

 Parameters
 ----------